Give us a missed call on

 As per the new CGTMSE scheme revisions, a loan of up to ₹5 crore can be raised by more than one financial institution/bank either independently or jointly based on the lender’s ceiling amount.
 The scheme also has included microfinance institutions (MFIs) to its list of members.
 Microfinance institutions, like banks provide loans or micro finance loans of a smaller value.

-In FY2023, a total of 11,65, 786 number of guarantees were approved under the CGTMSE scheme.
+In FY 2023, a total of 11,65, 786 number of guarantees were approved under the CGTMSE scheme.

-FAQs on CGTMSE scheme
+Latest updates on CGTMSE scheme 2024

 Is Udyam registration required to avail loans under CGTMSE scheme?